19 Ways To Make Old Speakers Sound Better

 It’s an interesting thought for sure, and is certainly at least worth the try.

-Building on the previous point, listening to your content in the dark can actually make a pretty big difference sonically.
+Building on the previous point, listening to your content in the dark can actually make a potential difference in the sound quality you might hear.

-As strange as it may seem, when there’s a lack of visual stimuli, you tend to be more attentive to the finer details in the content.
+As random as it might sound, when there’s a lack of visual stimuli, you tend to be more attentive to the finer details in the content (though it depends on the person to what degree of difference they notice)

-It’s also a reason why movie theaters dim the lights when it’s time for the actual movie.
+It’s also a reason why movie theaters dim the lights when it’s time for the actual movie to start (pretty interesting to think about)

 Bonus: The Option Of Getting A New Speaker